- Pain in the foot while walking

 Help with Pain Caused by the Flexor Digitorum Longus Muscle

-Cold Therapy Gel for Sudden Onset Pain or Pain Due to Recent Injury
+Cold Therapy Gel for Sudden Onset Bottom of the Foot Pain

 Warm Therapy Gel to Relieve Foot and Lower Leg Pain Due To Chronically Tight Muscle